triestpa/Police-Analysis-Python/README.md

 Ok great, this is much easier to read.

-In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrested for a traffic stop resulting from "other" reason.
+In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrested for a traffic stop resulting from "Other" reasons.
 Non-white drivers are more likely than white drivers to be given tickets for each violation.

 #### 2.4 - Visualize Stop Outcome and Violation Results